-The responsibility for a child's education rests with their parents.
-In England, education is compulsory, but school is not.
+Responsibility for a child's education rests with their parents.
+Education is compulsory in England, but school is not.
 Parents have the legal right to educate their child or young person at home.
 This includes children and young people with special educational needs and disabilities (SEND).
 This is called Elective Home Education (EHE).

-The home education provided must be suitable to the child/young person's:
+The home education provided must be suitable to the child or young person's:

 • age